 So how is it that just four weeks before our municipal and regional election does a gratuitous piece of product placement masked as a news article just happen by chance to turn up in a Toronto daily?
 C'mon peeps, think about this.
 A girl with a pair of ruby slippers ponders this question.
 Coincidence?
 Nope, probably not.

 It got me to thinking about who picked up this tab?
 Is the Caledon Chamber of Commerce that flush with cash or have that many favours it can kick about?
 I would think that the board of directors, including their head cheese, KD, might be a bit more concerned about their rapidly diminishing credibility and their disgruntled and disillusioned membership.
 After all, if their AGM turnout is any indication of their membership, they've got mighty bigger problems that they need to focus on.
 If this Rent-A-Lobbyist was hired by the Groves campaign then it'll need to be reported in their election expenses.
 Stay tuned for that one.
-I'm betting though, the money for this horse and pony show came from a third party who just might have a vested interest in ridding Caledon of a chunk of its current council and more so, its incumbent Mayor.
-Oh gee, I wonder who that might be.
-Cannoli's anyone?

 In his column, Mr. Wormington wrote "In my assessment, what is needed here is compromise.
 Developers are not the devil but towns have learned lessons from getting too big too fast.
 If the mayor and the chamber of commerce can’t see eye to eye, I suggest Premier Dalton McGuinty send in a third party to take a look at Caledon and make sure everything is being done appropriately."